By Clyde Hughes | AC JosepH Media

 He is the former New Jersey Young Democrats – Southern Vice President.
 He has received the 2020 GameChangers Award by KYW Newsradio; the 2019 Most Influential African American: People Making a Difference Award by the South Jersey Journal; the Phoenix Game Changer Award by the Gloucester County NAACP; and Entrepreneur of the Year by the Vineland African American Community Development Corporation.

 Trinity Jagdeo, Vineland

-Jagdeo is the author of three books and the founder of the nonprofit From We Can’t To We Can, which focuses on young people in the disability community.
+Jagdeo is the author of three books and the founder of the nonprofit From We Can’t to We Can, which focuses on young people in the disability community.
 In her work, she turns children with special needs into superheroes to inspire and uplift them.
-A 2019 graduate of Cumberland Christian Schools, she has been recognized throughout the special needs community for her work.
+A 2019 graduate of Cumberland Christian School, she has been recognized throughout the special needs community for her work.

 An illustrator, creative designer, advocate and motivational speaker, Jagdeo said she loves creating our comic books that feature local children with disabilities.
 She also coordinates events that create a safe and accessible space for children with disabilities.
 She has spoken at Stockton University, various Rotary clubs and high schools about her work alongside young people with special needs.
 “I love connecting with people around the world. telling our story, and advocating for different social issues,” she told Front Runner New Jersey.com recently.

 Elijah Langford, Atlantic City

 An Atlantic City High School and Stockton University graduate is a community outreach coordinator for the New Jersey Department of Community Affairs.
 He also serves as the head junior varsity coach at Atlantic City H.S.
 While in college, Langford became interested in helping people who are less fortunate.
 He created a non-profit organization called DEMCATS, which he operates as the president and CEO.